BIC-MNI/man-pages/mincwindow.md

-MINCWINDOW
+# MINCWINDOW

-1
-$Date: 2004-05-20 21:52:09 $
-mincwindow
-limit voxel values to a given range mincwindow options in.mnc
+mincwindow - limit voxel values to a given range mincwindow options in.mnc